Zeliang Zhang

 |

-Develop the RL-Hamiltonian algorithm to stablize the RL training and publish it as a poster in NIPS 2021 QTNML workshop. |
+(~ 3k stars! 🚀) Develop the RL-Hamiltonian algorithm to stabilize RL training and publish it as a poster in the NeurIPS 2021 QTNML Workshop. |

-One of the main contributors.
-TransferAttack is a pytorch framework to boost the adversarial transferability for image classification. |
+TransferAttack One of the main contributors.
+TransferAttack is a PyTorch framework to boost adversarial transferability for image classification. |

-One of the main contributors.
-Open-source benchmark and environments for the classical simulation of quantum circuits. | |
+RL for Quantum Circuits One of the main contributors.
+Open-source benchmark and environments for classical simulation of quantum circuits. |